How To Cure A Noisy Central Heating System

 So it may be that the sounds you’re hearing your central heating make are just being caused by that natural process.

 Because pipework creaks and groans as it expands and contracts, it can be something that you get used to – but if your central heating is making strange noises, it’s best not to ignore it.

 More serious causes of annoying and loud central heating should be fully investigated and fixed by a qualified plumber, with the worst case scenario being that you have to part with a little bit of money to get it sorted.

 But here at BestHeating, we like to give you the tools to fix things for yourself – so this guide is designed to help you identify the most common causes of noisy heating systems to help you to solve the problems without having to splash the cash on expensive repair bills.

 Do You Have A Noisy Boiler?

-If you have a noisy boiler, it’s may be a sign that limescale has built up inside your boiler’s heat exchanger.
+If you have a noisy boiler – for example, if it sounds like a kettle boiling – it may be a sign that limescale has built up inside your boiler’s heat exchanger.